cuizhirong/kunkka/README.md

 Currently, we only support two languages: `en` and `zh-CN`.

 ### PM2
-The node server is hosted by PM2, which means if you want to checkout the logs or do some other stuffs, you need to play with `PM2`:
+The node process is hosted by PM2, which means if you want to checkout the logs or do some other stuffs, you need to play with `PM2`:

 1. Delete the PM2 process by specifying the id:
 ```
 pm2 delete id
 ```

 2. Checkout the PM2 log:
 ```
 pm2 logs
 ```

 More information:
 ```
 pm2 -h
 ```

 ## Code Standard